 Thus, the potency of this nutrient is significantly weaker.

-Wheat germ, avocados, and spinach, and sunflower seeds are healthy sources of the vitamin.
+Wheat germ, avocados, and spinach, and sunflower seeds, and cucamelon are healthy sources of the vitamin.

 However, because many people don’t eat these natural foods, perhaps the problem of not getting enough of this nutrient is indeed more common?